 World T.E.A.M Sports

-This nonprofit organization organizes athletic events for people with or without disabilities including mountain climbing, whitewater rafting, bicycling and more in an effort to build an individual’s self-confidence and enhance physical fitness.
+This nonprofit organization organizes athletic events for people with or without disabilities, in an effort to build self-confidence and enhance physical fitness.
+Events include mountain climbing, whitewater rafting, bicycling and more.

 United Foundation for Disabled Archers (UFFDA)

 The UFFDA hosts annual hunts in Northern Minnesota and Central Wisconsin for its disabled members.
 Participants are selected each year via a drawing and assigned to a personal guide, who works with them before the event to prepare for each individual’s specific circumstances and personal needs.
 Membership to the UFFDA may be required for inclusion in the drawing for the guided hunt.

 Freedom’s Wings International (FWI): Soaring for People with Disabilities

 FWI provides the opportunity for people with disabilities to fly in specially adapted sailplanes, either as a passenger or as a member of the flight training program.

 International Wheelchair Aviators is a worldwide organization of pilots with and without disabilities.